MicrosoftDocs/power-platform/power-platform/admin/data-integrator.md

 Once you create an integration project, you get the option to run the project manually and also set up a schedule-based refresh for the future.
 The rest of this article expands on these three steps.

 > [!NOTE]
-> The user interface for Data Integrator project management is hosted on https://dataintegrator.trafficmanager.net.
-Your organization policies may require adding this site to your allow list to access the interface.
+> The user interface for Data Integrator project management is hosted at <https://dataintegrator.trafficmanager.net>.
+Your organization policies may require adding this site to your allowlist to access the interface.

 ### How to create a connection